Signage-Aware Exploration in Open World using Venue Maps: Methodology

 \subsection{Exploration-Exploitation Planning}

-\textbf{Candidate Next Pose:} During navigating to the next landmark $g_k$, the candidate next poses $c \in V$ are sampled among the set of unvisited frontiers $\mathcal{F}$ and unvisited viewpoints $\mathcal{V}$.
-The frontiers $f \in \mathcal{F}$ are sampled at the boundaries between known and unknown spaces, which biases the exploration to unknown regions.
-The viewpoints $v \in \mathcal{V}$ are sampled nearby the signage, allowing the robot to approach the signage and adjust its orientation for better recognition.
+\textbf{Candidate Next Pose:} During navigating to the next landmark $g_t$, the candidate next poses $c \in V$ are sampled among the set of unvisited frontiers $\mathcal{F}$ and unvisited viewpoints $\mathcal{V}$.
+The frontiers $f \in \mathcal{F}$ bias the exploration to unknown regions, while the viewpoints $v \in \mathcal{V}$ allow the robot to approach and face the signage for better recognition.

 \textbf{Next Best Pose Selection:} We tailor the frontier utility $U_f$ and viewpoint utility $U_v$ for the decision on the candidate selection, respectively.
-At the initial stage, we induce the robot to explore its surroundings by selecting the frontiers that maximize the information gain $\sum G$ within the camera's FOV.
-After at least two landmarks are found, we align the online map with venue map and estimate all the landmark poses $p_{g_t}$ at the world coordinate using random sample consensus (RANSAC) \cite{barath2019magsac} and iterative closest points (ICP) \cite{besl1992method}.
+In the initial stage, we induce the robot to explore its surroundings by selecting the frontiers that maximize the information gain $\sum G$ within the camera's FOV.
+After at least two landmarks are found, we align the online map with the venue map and estimate all the landmark poses $p_{g_t}$ at the world coordinate using random sample consensus (RANSAC) \cite{barath2019magsac} and iterative closest points (ICP).
 Therefore, we perform the frontier-based informed search using the relative directions between landmarks on the venue maps.
 To this end, a directional heuristic is calculated to favor selecting the frontiers closest to the direction towards the subgoal $g_t$ (see Fig. \ref{fig:heuristic}), which is defined as the normalized inner product between the vectors from the current position $p_t$ to the frontier $f_i$ and the vector from the current position $p_t$ to the position of next subgoal $p_{g_t}$.
-Specifically, we first calculate the transformation matrix $T=[R,t]$ and scale $\alpha$, which is updated whenever a new landmark is found.
-Then, we back-project the landmark positions from the venue map to the world coordinate.
-As such, the directional heuristic $h(f_i)$ is calculated as $h(f_i) = \frac{(p_t - f_i) \cdot (p_t - T^{-1} p_{g_t})}{\Vert p_t - f_i \Vert * \Vert p_t - T^{-1} p_{g_t}\Vert}$, and thereby the frontier utility $U_f(f_i, p_t)$ is computed as:
+Specifically, we first calculate the transformation matrix $T=[R|t]$ and scale $\alpha$, which are updated whenever a new landmark is found.
+Then, we back-project the landmark positions from the venue map to the world coordinates.
+As such, the directional heuristic $h(f_i)$ is calculated as $h(f_i) = \frac{(p_t - f_i) \cdot (p_t - T^{-1} p_{g_t})}{\Vert p_t - f_i \Vert \Vert p_t - T^{-1} p_{g_t}\Vert}$, and thereby the frontier utility $U_f(f_i, p_t)$ is computed as:

 where $d(p_t,f_i)$ is the Euclidean distance from the current pose to the candidate pose representing a navigation cost with a weight $\eta$, $\lambda$ is a weight giving more importance to directional heuristic than the navigation cost.
 The hysteresis gain \cite{rrt} $\mu(p_t, f_i)$, which equals $\mu_{gain} > 1$ if frontier points $f_i$ lie within a certain radius $\mu_r$ of current position $p_t$ otherwise equals 1, is adapted to bias selecting frontier points in the surroundings.
 On the other hand, the viewpoint utility $U_v(v_j, p_t)$ is defined to favor the exploitation in known spaces whenever a text instance with a certain confidence is detected: